+i.
+Breakfast is offered to all students free of charge in the Cafetorium at 7:40 AM before morning exercises.
+Students are not to enter the school building before breakfast, prior to 7:40 AM.
+All students must be in Advisory by 7:45 AM.

+B. Normal Weather/Inclement Weather

 - i.
-Breakfast is offered to all students free of charge in the Cafetorium at 8:15 AM before morning exercises.
-Students are not to enter the school building before breakfast, prior to 8:15 AM.
-All students must be in the Cafetorium by 8:25 AM. - B. Normal Weather/Inclement Weather - i.
-In normal weather, students should arrive at school no earlier than 8:15 AM, but no later than 8:30 AM, when the entrance bell rings. - C. Opening Exercises: On Tuesdays and Thursdays - i.
-At 8:30 AM, while in the Cafetorium, there will be opening exercises for the beginning of the school day marked by important announcements, Pledge to the Flag, and Daily Affirmation. - ii.
-All students will be quiet for the duration of Opening Exercises. - D. Mondays, Wednesdays, and Fridays i.
-Students should report to the Cafetorium and then will be directed to their ADVISORY teacher's classroom.
-Students must be in the Cafetorium by 8:30 AM so that they will be considered on-time.
+In normal weather, students should arrive at school no earlier than 7:30 AM, but no later than 7:45 AM, when the entrance bell rings.
+Upon arrival, students should report directly to their Advisory classroom. - ii.
+During inclement weather, students are permitted to wait in the building starting at 7:30 AM.